Practice Note APP 2: Content of Appeal Books and Preparation for Hearing

 (c) not exceed 10 pages (5 pages for submissions in reply), including any annexures, unless leave has been given; and

-(d) be easily legible using a font size of at least 12 points and one and a half line spacing throughout, including in any footnotes and annexures.
+(d) be easily legible using a font size of at least 12 points and one and a half line spacing throughout, including in any annexures.
 Italics or underlining should be used for legislation and case citations and boldface or italics may be used for occasional emphasis.

-4.3 Where a party intends to challenge any of the primary Judge's findings of fact, the outline must:
+4.3 Where a party intends to challenge any of the primary judge’s findings of fact, the outline must:

 (a) identify the error (including any failure to make a finding of fact);